Skip to content

 Marketplace buyer and seller scams

-The message is a job, modeling, creator, brand ambassador, or task offer
+The message is a job, task, modeling, creator, or brand ambassador opportunity

 Upfront fees, fake checks, training costs, direct deposit forms, and equipment purchases can turn a DM into a job scam.